B43 (New York City bus): Bus service

 Streetcars on the Tompkins Avenue Line were replaced by buses on August 24, 1947.

 Buses on the Graham Avenue Line were substituted for streetcars on December 11, 1949, and the route was renumbered the B62.

 The B47 trolley was replaced with electric trolley buses and ran on Kingston Avenue in both directions (it was a two-way street) to Williamsburg Bridge Plaza via Tompkins, Division, and Lee Avenues.
 During the heavy snowfalls in the 1950s, the electric buses had difficulty making it up the Kingston Avenue hill, and were seen backed up on Empire Boulevard in columns.

 When the north-south avenues in Brooklyn were converted to one way in the early 1960s, the B47 went north on Kingston Avenue and south on Brooklyn Avenue until Empire Boulevard.
 The electric trolleybuses were replaced first with “old look” GMC buses, and later with “new-look” GMC buses.

 On September 10, 1995, the B62 was merged with the B47 to form the present-day B43 route.
 The B47 had replaced the Tompkins Avenue Line running between Prospect Lefferts Gardens and Williamsburg along Empire Boulevard, Kingston Avenue, Tompkins Avenue, and Harrison Avenue.
 When the routes were combined, the Harrison Avenue portion of the B47 was removed, along with the Flushing Avenue section of the B62.
 The B43 was moved to the Grand Avenue Depot when it opened in 2008, but was moved back to the Jackie Gleason Depot by early 2011.

 On December 1, 2022, the MTA released a draft redesign of the Brooklyn bus network.
 As part of the redesign, southbound service in Bedford–Stuyvesant would be rerouted along Albany Avenue and Marcus Garvey Boulevard to serve areas without existing bus service.
 Closely spaced stops would also be eliminated.

+Incidents

+On the morning of October 26, 2021, a bus operator was doing the B43 to Greenpoint when a van ran a stop sign at Eastern Parkway and collided with the front of the bus, sending it into a Bank of America center.
+No passengers were on the bus when it crashed, but the operator and a few in the van were injured.